 Designers are used to pitching work to clients or marketers who turn it down or request changes for whatever reason.
 This kind of “produce and change” mentality can benefit businesses in other ways.
 Designers pursue their ideas and accept input along the way to help their ideas take shape and become fully realized.
 This is incredibly useful in businesses, big and small.

 Testing ideas by creating prototypes or sketches and getting feedback early in the process can help lead to big breakthroughs and better ways of doing things – from executive leadership decisions all the way down to customer service and call center procedures.
 It also keeps businesses from investing a lot of time and money into solutions that ultimately won’t work, because it keeps input flowing early and often and encourages the business leaders and strategy developers to use that input in their process.

 Sometimes, facing challenges can be stressful to the entire organization.
 Changing and re-structuring can be even more stressful.
 Having a design thinking mindset can remind both businesses and individuals that the solutions are there and help them focus on how to find them.
-This can be encouraging and supportive to the business.
+This can be encouraging and supportive of the business.

-Design thinking can feel chaotic to some businesses, especially those that are used to a traditional, process focused methods.
+Design thinking can feel chaotic to some businesses, especially those that are used to traditional, process-focused methods.
 But it can be incredibly freeing and offer businesses creative innovations that were not previously thought of or even possible.
 Using design thinking tools – like visualizations, journey-mapping, storytelling, and rapid prototyping – are a way to grow past your previous potential and advance into something new.
-If you’re interested in design thinking for your business strategy, but are unsure where to start, you might want to start with hiring a consultant or agency versed in creative strategies and solutions to help you get started.
+If you’re interested in design thinking for your business strategy but are unsure where to start, you might want to start with hiring a consultant or agency versed in creative strategies and solutions to help you get started.

-Design focused strategy might not be for every business, but many businesses have seen a shift in their ability to approach problems as well as an increase in their productivity and success of their overall solutions.
+Design focused strategy might not be for every business, but many businesses have seen a shift in their ability to approach problems, as well as an increase in their productivity and success of their overall solutions.